top of page

 ORGANIZER: Alice Cherbonnier, Editor

-DISTRIBUTION: New issues are distributed on the 1st of each month in residents’ cubbies, in the Marketing Office, and at the Main Reception Desk
+DISTRIBUTION: New issues are distributed on the 1st of each month from September through June in residents’ cubbies, in the Marketing Office, and at the two Reception Desks.

 FREQUENCY: Published monthly except for July and August

-PROMOTIONAL BOXES: Residents may submit requests to run event promotion content in “ad boxes” or “promotional boxes.”
-Requests are due by the 7th of the month preceding publication of the ad or promo.
-Email your requests to Francine Nietubicz.
+PROMOTIONAL BOXES: Residents may submit requests to run event promotion content in “ad boxes”.
+Requests are due by the 10th of the month preceding publication of the ad or promo.
+Email requests to Francine Nietubicz at joen1234@comcast.net.
 There may not be space to accommodate all requests.

 MISSION: The Voice is produced by and for the Broadmead Residents Association.
 It seeks to announce and report on activities at Broadmead and to carry news, features, and photos of interest to residents.
 Its major goal is to promote a sense of community.

-The Voice does not publish matters of religious or political nature, except in the context of a lecture report with attribution to the author of the opinion, nor submissions from outside media due to space limitations and possible copyright problems.
+DISCLAIMERS: The Voice does not publish: criticism of individuals or the three organizational bodies that constitute Broadmead (residents, administration, and trustees); controversial opinions about Broadmead affairs, as there are established procedures for the resolution of internal problems; matters of religious or political nature, except in the context of a lecture report with attribution to the author of the opinion; submissions from outside media due to space limitations and possible copyright issues.

 bottom of page